Henry Normal

-Henry Normal (born Peter James Carroll, 15 August 1956) is a writer, poet, TV and film producer, founder of the Manchester Poetry Festival (now the Manchester Literature Festival) and co-founder of the Nottingham Poetry Festival.
-In June 2017 he was honoured with a special BAFTA for services to television.
+Henry Normal (born Peter James Carroll, 15 August 1956) is an English writer, poet, film and TV producer, founder of the Manchester Poetry Festival (now the Manchester Literature Festival), and co-founder of the Nottingham Poetry Festival.
+In June 2017, he was honoured with a special BAFTA for services to television.
 He set up Baby Cow Productions with Steve Coogan in 1999, and was its managing director until his retirement in 2016.

 Early life

-He was born in St. Ann's, Nottingham where he attended William Sharp school (now named Nottingham University Samworth Academy).
+Normal was born in St. Ann's, Nottingham where he attended William Sharp school (now named Nottingham University Samworth Academy).
 It was there that his teacher encouraged him to look for poetry in the lyrics of Bob Dylan and John Lennon.
 He started to write poetry and published his first book of poems entitled Is Love Science Fiction?
 (Mushroom Books, 1975) when he was nineteen.

 Career

 Whilst living in Chesterfield, Normal chanced upon a local fanzine writer and knocked on the bedsit door of editor Faye Ray.
 The fanzine editor played Normal tapes of 'ranting' poets he had recently received including Steven 'Seething' Wells, Little Brother and Joolz Denby.
 Normal went on to be a central figure in the local music scene and the performance poet was a regular fixture at local gigs.